How to Boost Your WiFi Signal: Increase Your WiFi Speed

 Optimizing WiFi Networks Is All About Targeting Specific Devices

-The WiFi standard is constantly evolving, but so long as it remains the dominant wireless Internet option for consumer goods, the goal of network optimization will remain the same: avoid obstacles, and allocate bandwidth for specific devices.
+The WiFi standard is constantly evolving, but the goal of network optimization will remain the same: avoid obstacles, and allocate bandwidth for specific devices.

 Your home Internet network is like a pie, with each device on your network requiring a slice.
-Even if you use a cutting-edge 802.11ac beamforming router, getting the most out of your Internet service is a question of selectively wiring your devices, and deciding which devices deserve the bigger slices of remaining WiFi bandwidth.
+A cutting-edge 802.11ac beamforming router may do some heavy lifting, but getting the most out of your WiFi network comes down to your router placement and, if possible, how you prioritize your data.